Frequently Asked Questions

 What's the difference between an independent ed psych and one who works for a local authority?

-An educational psychologist who is entirely self employed is likely to have more control over the work that they do and a greater ability to develop their skills and knowledge in particular areas of their choosing.
+An independent educational psychologist, who is likely to be self employed, will have more control over the work that they do and a greater ability to develop their skills and knowledge in particular areas of their choosing.
 A local authority ed psych will be embedded in the authority's provision and is likely to have a greater knowledge of how that organisation works and of local authority processes.
 Regardless of how they are employed, all educational psychologists have to meet the same quality standards and are equally at risk of being sanctioned by the Health and Care Professions Council if their practice falls short of those standards.

 How much do you charge?